flame-engine/flame/doc/particles.md

 );
 ```

-## Component Particle
+## ComponentParticle

 This `Particle` allows you to embed a `Component` within the particle effects.
-The `Component` could have its own `update` lifecycle and
+The `Component` could
+have its own `update` lifecycle and could be reused across different effect trees.
+If the only thing
-could be reused across different effect trees.
-If the only thing you need is to add some dynamics to an instance of a certain `Component`,
+you need is to add some dynamics to an instance of a certain `Component`, please consider adding it
-please consider adding it to the `game` directly, without the `Particle` in the middle.
+to the `game` directly, without the `Particle` in the middle.

 ```dart
 final longLivingRect = RectComponent();